How we select our

 The African Library Project establishes partnerships with African-based organizations that specialize in education, library or community development.
 For efficiency and economy's sake, our partners must be capable of supporting the development of 30-60 libraries per year.
 We work in English-speaking African countries that meet our criteria for sustainable library development.
 We look for countries that have a significant need for books and feature political stability, reliable transport of books to destinations, and a network of local organizations capable of organizing our books into real, working libraries.
 We pay close attention to a destination's ability to sustain a working library.

-We have helped start libraries in 10 of Africa’s 22 English-speaking countries.
-We are currently active in Botswana, Ghana, Lesotho, Malawi, Sierra Leone, and Swaziland.
+We have helped start libraries in 11 of Africa’s 22 English-speaking countries.
+We are currently active in Botswana (pdf), Ghana (pdf), Kenya (pdf), Lesotho (pdf), Malawi (pdf), Sierra Leone (pdf), and Eswatini (formerly Swaziland) (pdf).